 TO INDUCT TUMBLEWEED SMITH

-Tumbleweed Smith of Big Spring, newspaper columnist and producer of The Sound of Texas radio series, will be inducted into the Fort Worth Stock yards Trail of Fame on October 26th.
+Tumbleweed Smith of Big Spring, newspaper columnist and producer of The Sound of Texas radio series, has been inducted into the Fort Worth Stock yards Trail of Fame.
 The organization recognizes individuals who have made major contributions to the creation and preservation of our western way of life and western heritage.
 The program has recognized 130 individuals since its inception in 1997.

 Each fall the Texas Trail Board of Directors announces new inductees and installs a beautiful 24-inch bronze marker bearing the honoree's name on the walkways of the Fort Worth Stockyards National Historic District.
-The 2013 Texas Trail of Fame induction program will take place at 10 AM Saturday, October 26th in front of the Exchange Building located at 130 E. Exchange Avenue in the Stockyards.
+The 2013 Texas Trail of Fame induction program will took place October 26th in front of the Exchange Building located at 130 E. Exchange Avenue in the Stockyards.
 Other inductees are Perry and Nancy Lee Bass, General William J. Worth, Leon Coffee, Santana, Jim Thorpe and John Avery Lomax.

 Tumbleweed's Top 40